ROOTBABU/rootbabu.github.io/docs/assets/markdown/basics/voting-smart-contract.md

 <center><img class="image" src="./assets/images/voting-winner.JPG"></center>
 <b><center class="img-label">Winner</center></b>

 Once the voting is complete, the owner can end the voting process.
-After ending the voting process, the "winner" variable can be checked to see which association received the most votes.
+After ending the voting process, the `"winner"` variable can be checked to see which association received the most votes.

 <!-- ## Code Optimization -->

 ## Conclusion

-The use of smart contracts for voting systems is a rapidly growing area of interest and has the potential to revolutionize the way we vote.
-By providing a tamper-proof and transparent system, smart contracts can ensure that the voting process is fair and accurate.
+The use of smart contracts for `voting systems` is a rapidly growing area of interest and has the potential to revolutionize the way we vote.
+Smart contracts provide a number of benefits for voting systems, such as increased transparency, security, and trust.

+One real-world example of a voting system using smart contracts is the <a href="https://www.theverge.com/2018/11/10/18080518/blockchain-voting-mobile-app-west-virginia-voatz" target="_blank">West Virginia Secretary of State's office</a>, which in `2018`, piloted a mobile voting platform for overseas military personnel, which used blockchain technology and a smart contract-based system for casting and counting votes.
+The system was built on the `Ethereum blockchain`, and the smart contract was used to securely manage voter identities and ensure that each vote was counted only once.
+It is still a new area and the technology is still evolving, but the potential for more widespread adoption in the future is high.

-This tutorial has provided a comprehensive guide on how to create a voting smart contract in Solidity.
+This tutorial has provided a comprehensive guide on how to create a `voting smart contract` in Solidity.
 We have covered the basics of smart contracts, the key features a voting contract should have, and the steps needed to implement it.
-By following this tutorial, you should now have a good understanding of how to create your own voting smart contract and be well on your way to creating your own decentralized voting system.
+By following this tutorial, you should now have a good understanding of how to create your own vo`ting smart contract` and be well on your way to creating your own decentralized voting system.

-## Questions:
+## Important Points:

-1. Why Direct Comparison of Strings is not Possible in Solidity.
+**1.** Why direct comparison of `strings` is not possible in Solidity.

-Strings are stored as arrays of bytes and cannot be directly compared to other strings.
-Instead, the bytes of the two strings must be compared element by element.
-Additionally, in order to compare strings in Solidity, it is necessary to use a comparison function, such as keccak256() or sha3(), to generate a hash of the string and compare the hash values.
+`Strings` are stored as `arrays` of `bytes` and cannot be directly compared to other strings.
+Instead, the `bytes` of the two strings must be compared element by element.
+Additionally, in order to compare `strings` in Solidity, it is necessary to use a comparison function, such as `keccak256()` or `sha3()`, to generate a hash of the string and compare the hash values.

+**2.** In the above Solidity function, the `getTotalVotes()` function is used to retrieve the total number of votes cast.
+This is done by initializing a variable `countVotes` to `0` and then looping through all the `associations` (or candidates) and adding their number of votes to the `countVotes` variable.

+Instead of doing this, you could also create a state variable `countVotes` that is incremented each time a vote is cast.
+This would eliminate the need for the loop in the `getTotalVotes()` function and would also make it more efficient as the total number of votes would always be accessible as a single variable rather than having to loop through the entire array of `associations`.